-The Study will address multiple needs and issues and address the needs and issues of multiple interests within the Arkansas River Basin.
+Continuation of the Tailwater Study through Phase Two will address multiple needs and issues and address the needs and issues of multiple interests within the Arkansas River Basin.
 A key goal of the study is to encourage further water savings through continued installation of more efficient irrigation system improvements.
-Increases in irrigation efficiency provide benefits to all Colorado water users.
+Increases in irrigation efficiency provide benefits to Colorado water users.
 With agricultural water use accounting for over 80% of water use in the State, increases in irrigation efficiency are a crucial way to address water scarcity problems.
 Moreover, improved irrigation efficiency can lead to improved water quality by reducing irrigation runoff and seepage, may result in improved crop yields, and can reduce the need for hired labor, thereby supporting the agricultural economy.
-These benefits accrue not just to the State's agricultural communities, but can be felt Basin-wide.
+These benefits accrue not just to the State's agricultural communities, but can be felt Basinwide.

-By reducing the amount of water needed to meet Compact compliance obligations (which will encourage further investments in water-saving irrigation improvements) and increasing the transferrable yield of Fort Lyon Canal shares, the Study could also result in both direct water savings and a reduction in demands placed upon all basin water supplies.
+By reducing the amount of water needed to meet Compact compliance obligations (which will encourage further investments in water-saving irrigation improvements) and increasing the transferrable yield of Fort Lyon Canal shares, completion of the Tailwater Study could also result in both direct water savings and a reduction in demands placed upon all basin water supplies.
 And in so doing, it has the potential to contribute to a reduction in the agricultural and M&I water gaps and serve multiple interests.
 Irrigation improvement owners on the Fort Lyon and municipal users interested in participating in leasing-fallowing with shareholders in the Fort Lyon Canal Company could all directly benefit.
-Moreover, all water users that compete for the limited water supplies available in the Arkansas River basin would benefit from an improved, more accurate H-I Model that reduces the pressure placed on limited supplies to meet Compact compliance obligations.
+Moreover, all water users that compete for the limited water supplies available in the Arkansas River basin would benefit from a reduction in the pressure placed on limited supplies to meet Compact compliance obligations.